alexmanno/vhosts_bash_creator/README.md

 # vhosts_bash_creator

-this is a bash software for add new vhost in apache2
+Bash script useful for adding new vhost in apache2

 ## Installation: